 The Reykjavik City Walking Tour is ideal for seeing and learning about Reykjavik City Center in an afternoon.
 During the tour, the expert local guide will introduce you to some of best landmarks of Reykjavik City and to local life and culture.

 Walking through the streets of Thingholt hill will take you towards Reykjavik City Pond.
-In the winter you can feed the ducks, geese and swans that swarm the northern end of the pond, a popular activity by local families.
+In the winter you can feed the ducks, geese and swans that swarm the northern end of the pond, a popular activity with local families.
 Continuing across the pond into the City Hall, you can see the super sized topographical map of Iceland.
 Your guide will explain a little bit about Iceland’s fascinating geology and volcanic history.

-We found 8 items for you.
+We found 7 items for you.